Dental Implant Healing Time

 Wrapping Up Your Dental Implant Journey

 Dental implants take time to heal, but the result is a strong, natural-looking tooth replacement.
 While discomfort fades within weeks, full healing takes months.
 Patience, proper care, and regular dental visits ensure a successful outcome and a long-lasting smile.
+Contact Pacific Northwest Prosthodontics today to learn what to expect during each stage of dental implant healing and recovery.

 Frequently Asked Questions